benjaco-edu/si-project-2-mq/readme.md

 Run the server, open `http://localhost:3000` to see the app

-The server is a nodejs server which are serving a static file, when an request is made, it's are creating an websocket connection with the server, creating an unique id and sending a message to the system.
-When the message comes back, it carrys the identifier which is associated with a websocket connection, and the results is returned.
+The server is a nodejs server which is serving a static file, when a request is made, it's creating a websocket connection with the server, creating an unique id and sending a message to the system.
+When the message comes back, it carries the identifier which is associated with a websocket connection, and the results is returned.

 `sudo docker run -d -p 3000:3000 --rm --name frontend --link localrabbit:rabbitmq bslcphbussiness/si-mq-server`